Sakartu/SDM-SiED/README.md

 identified by its pre value.
 So, if a client supplies both treeID and pre then the node is uniquely identified.

-__search(treeID[], byte[] XPathEncrypted)__
+__search(treeID, byte[] XPathEncrypted)__

 Searching in the database is where the real magic happens.
-This method can evaluate a limited set of XPath queries in a very fast manner, using the pre, post and parent values stored in each row.
-As a result to the query a set of subtrees is returned, each of which has a rootnode matching the XPath query.
+This method can evaluate an XPath query in a very fast manner, using the pre, post and parent values stored in each row.
+As a result to the query a set of result trees is returned, each of which has a rootnode matching the XPath query.

 Client (C)
 ----------